0llievr/Neomon/README.md

 ## Phase 1: User Inquiry and Inspection

-* Executive Summary of methods,
-* data gathered,
-* and most important outcomes
+* **Research Method:** Survey/Questionnaire shared with the class via the CSCI 431 Slack.
+Once the data was gathered, Charles collected screenshots of the data in the form of pies and bars.

 [Full phase 1 report](phase1/)